CYBERCODERoss/NETFLIXclone/README.md

   - Set the "URL" to `http://localhost:9090` (assuming Prometheus is running on the same server).
   - Click the "Save & Test" button to ensure the data source is working.

-**Step 10: Import a Dashboard:**
+**Step 9: Import a Dashboard:**

-To make it easier to view metrics, you can import a pre-configured dashboard.
+To make it easier to view metrics, we can import a pre-configured dashboard.
 Follow these steps:

 - Click on the "+" (plus) icon in the left sidebar to open the "Create" menu.